 So could it be that, post-Brexit, London might just be the powerhouse for AI innovation?
 Could HNWs have their own AI assistant like the fictional Hollywood billionaire Tony Stark?
 Will programmes like Watson become every real-life billionaire’s best friend?
 Ask Siri.

-Rasika Sittamparam is a researcher at Spear's
+Rasika Sittamparam is a researcher and science & tech writer at Spear's